Skip to content

 Success

-• HELTEC v4 (v3) is the cheapest option, 20$ with the case (but no battery, and battery doesn't fit in the case), they also have an eink dev board. one advantage Heltec has over the below RAK kits is that you can connect to them over wifi, the downside is they use more power because they are ESP32 based instead of NRF5280
+• HELTEC v4 (v3) is the cheapest option, v3 is 20$ (30$CAD) with the case, v4 doesn't ship with a case (but no battery, and battery doesn't fit in the case). one advantage Heltec has over the below RAK kits is that you can connect to them over wifi, the downside is they use more power because they are ESP32 based instead of NRF5280

 • the RAK19003 base kit (28$) is more expensive, but less power-hungry than the Heltec